 Where do stem cells come from?

 Most tissues have a local cache of stem cells available to protect the integrity of organs.
-However, there are ready supplies of huge numbers of stem cells in certain tissues which can mobilize to repair tissues at points distant.
+However, there are ready supplies of huge numbers of stem cells in the pelvis bone as a constituent of bone marrow which can mobilize to repair tissues at points distant.
+It is easy to access these cells via bone marrow aspiration.

 This term refers to extracting stem cells from a patient, concentrating them, activating them, then injecting them back into the same patient with the goal of promoting health benefit, such as rejuvenation of a joint.